vyomasystems-lab/challenges-RAbh-inav/level2_design/BITMANIPULATIONCOPROCESSOR.md

     expected_mav_putvalue = bitmanip(mav_putvalue_instr, mav_putvalue_src1, mav_putvalue_src2, mav_putvalue_src3)

-The assert statement is used for comparing the sequence detector's output to the expected value.
+The assert statement is used for comparing the bit manipulation coprocessor's output to the expected value from python program.

 The following error is seen: